ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 #### Connecting a caller to a Watson Assistant bot

+-  [Sipputheader](https://help.nice-incontact.com/content/studio/actions/sipputheader/sipputheader.htm) action.
+In the **headerName** property enter `X-ContactID`.
+This header field will be included in outgoing SIP INVITE messages to Watson Assistant and will contain the Contact ID.

+	**headerName** X-ContactID
+	**headerValue** {ContactId}

+**Sipputheader** must be executed before **Placecall**.
+{: note}

 -  Use a [Placecall](https://help.nice-incontact.com/content/studio/actions/placecall/placecall.htm) action to initiate an outbound call to Watson Assistant.
 In the **PhoneNumber** property enter the phone number you allocated for this integration.

 The phone number must match the number you configured in **Use an existing phone number with an external provider** in the Watson Assistant user interface.
-{: note}

--  [Sipputheader](https://help.nice-incontact.com/content/studio/actions/sipputheader/sipputheader.htm) action.
-In the **headerName** property enter the name of the SIP header field that will contain the Contact ID.
-This header field will be included in outgoing SIP INVITE messages to Watson Assistant.

-	**headerName** X-Contact-ID
-	**headerValue** {ContactId}

-The value in **headerName** must match the name you configured in the **Contact ID** field in the Watson Assistant user interface.
-{: note}

-**Sipputheader** must be executed before **Placecall**.
 {: note}

 ![Image of the outbound call flow](images/cxone-placecall.png)